Empowering communities after Typhoon Haiyan

 When Typhoon Haiyan tore across central Philippines in November 2013, it affected millions of people, and left many displaced from their homes.
 The destructive forces of the storm devastated large parts of the country’s low-lying coastal farming and fishing communities, destroying the livelihoods of some of the nation’s poorest people.

 In response, the Spanish Red Cross launched an ongoing project to support the most vulnerable families, and make them more resilient to natural disasters in the future.
 The recovery programme provided safe shelters to those who had lost their homes, offering materials, tools, and technical and financial support to affected communities so that they could reconstruct their houses in a more disaster-resistant way.
 In total, 2,900 new homes were built, and a further 4,200 houses were renovated.
-Cash grants of 10,000 Philippine pesos (PHP) also enabled 4,531 people who had lost their source of income to regain their livelihoods by resuming farming or fishing activities, setting up new businesses, or diversifying their commercial activities.
+Cash grants of PHP 10,000 also enabled 4,531 people who had lost their source of income to regain their livelihoods by resuming farming or fishing activities, setting up new businesses, or diversifying their commercial activities.
 Enabling families to create sustainable livelihoods is crucial when it comes to building resilience, because sustainable livelihoods reduce families’ vulnerability to disasters, food insecurity and poverty – at the same time it empowers them, gives them personal dignity and creates safer and more resilient communities.

 Young people were also targeted through youth vocational programmes.
 “This training is my opportunity to find a different job; better than those I’ve been having until now.
 My family could have never afforded the costs, so this is the only opportunity I had to go to the school.
 My plan, when I finish, is to stay at the Boracay Hotel and work in my island”, says 17-year-old Shanderlyn Nadate.